FREE Case Review (866) 588-0600

 The plaintiff claims that she suffered injuries including first- and second-degree burns on her hand, wrist, and stomach.
 She says she still has scarring from the incident with the Crock-Pot lid.

-The Crock-Pot class action lawsuit alleges that the Pressure Cooker generates extreme heat and steam during routine operation, but the defect occurs when the pressure build-up inside the product causes the hot contents to “burst and erupt” from the product when the lid is opened up by the consumer.
+The Crock-Pot class action lawsuit alleges that the Pressure Cooker generates extreme heat and steam during routine operation, but the defect occurs when the pressure build-up inside the product causes the hot contents to “burst and erupt” from the product when the consumer opens up the lid.

 The plaintiff further states that the Pressure Cooker at issue includes “all Crock-Pot Express Pressure Cooker models sold by Sunbeam, including without limitation, Model Number SCCPPC600-V1.”